-Recycling rounds are restarting.
+Recycling rounds are restarting across the borough.

 Oldham Council temporarily introduced weekly general waste collections in order to continue collecting waste from homes on a regular basis given the immediate impact that government restrictions in relation to coronavirus placed on the service.

 From Monday, April 27 Oldham Council refuse and recycling services will empty either grey, blue or brown bin on the usual collection day.

 At this stage residents can continue to put food waste in their grey bin and green bin/food caddy which will be picked up on brown bin collection week which means that food waste will be collected regularly.